celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.max_retries

     A number.
 Maximum number of retries before giving up.
 A value of ``None`` means task will retry forever.
+By default, this option is set to ``3``.

 .. attribute:: Task.retry_backoff